Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

 6 Mass Spectral Confirmation

-12 The Proposed Racing Medication Testing Consortium (RMTC) Rule
+14 The Current Racing Medication Testing Consortium (RMTC) &

 1. Summary